Xeno-Selfbot/Xeno/README.md

 You should choose a desired prefix for the commands so then the commands won't run if you sent `ping` for an example.
 [ NOTE: The prefix must not include any spaces or the commands will not register properly ]

+For the nitro sniper that is optional, but you can have it on so then you can snipe discord nitro and so the bot can instanly redeem it for you

+For the giveaway sniper that is optional, but you can have it on so then you can snipe giveaways that you have one

 For the `whitelisted` part, that is optional, you can put your own id in there so then you can use the selfbot commands